Departments

 University of Toronto:

-D.E.E.P. – University of Toronto’s daVinci Engineering Enrichment Program is is part of the University of Toronto’s Engineering Outreach Programs .
+D.E.E.P. – University of Toronto’s DaVinci Engineering Enrichment Program is is part of the University of Toronto’s Engineering Outreach Programs .
 DEEP is for gifted and highly motivated high school students who wish to advance their study in a variety of areas of engineering.
 DEEP is a week long program (there is a choice of weeks) and it is held at the St. George campus (downtown Toronto).
 There is also a residence option available.

 Youth Summer Programs at University of Toronto –These programs are offered during July and August for high school students who are interested in a career in either medical sciences or the legal field.
 The Faculty of Medicine and the Faculty of Law will provide academic programs for students with their faculty at the university facilities.
 The program runs a variety of modules from July to August.